cisco-open/ndfc-roles/README.md

 ### Fabric Characteristics

-The characteristics of the resulting fabrics are as follows (see also the included PDF for a topology).
+The characteristics of the child/site fabrics are as follows (see also the included PDF for a topology).

 1. 2 Spine acting as Route Reflectors for all Leaf and Border Gateway
 2. 4 Leaf / VTEP (2 VPC pairs using fabric-peering for their virtual peer-link)
-3. 2 Border Gateway / VTEP (Currently not connected to a MSD fabric.
-This will be added later.)
+3. 2 Border Gateway / VTEP
 4. 2 VRF: v1 and v2
 5. L3 (ipv4 / ipv6) connectivity between VRF v1 and v2
 6. L2 connectivity within each VRF
+7. import/export of route-targets between VRFs v1 and v2
-7. OSPF underlay
+8. OSPF underlay
-8. VXLAN/EVPN Replication Mode: Ingress
+9. VXLAN/EVPN Replication Mode: Ingress

 Spines and Leafs can be added/removed by updating the Common Role Variables described below.